 Kolonien have released two albums.
 Twice prized and awarded at the Swedish Folk and World Music Awards.
 Also twice nominated for one of their offspring projects Världens Band for which they’ve gathered thirteen musicians from six countries.

-Emma June Band was founded on the tenants of friendship.
 Comprised of Abbie Duquette on the fretless uke bass, Zoe Young on vocals and guitar, Abby Kahler on vocals and fiddle, and Emma Ayres on vocals and guitar, the band is notorious for their humorous banter, theatrical antics, and energized presence.
-Four unapologetic songstresses, rough around the edges, unabashed harmonies, and pictorial lyricism.
+Inspired by Americana traditions, these four songstresses are rough around the edges with their unabashed harmonies, and pictorial lyricism.
 As a wise woman in Nashville once said to them: “You deserve what you want.”
 They want this.